 DAWN, a new Stanford lab to create infrastructure for usable machine learning.
 We observe that ML algorithms are now “good enough” for many applications, but the bottlenecks to real-world use are tasks around the algorithm, such as data labeling, data augmentation, and robust serving.
 We are developing runtimes, algorithms and serving systems to tackle these problems.

 Scalable Strong Privacy systems that protect user data in common Internet applications at the scale of millions of users.
 For example, Vuvuzela is the first linearly-scaling messaging system that hides metadata about which pairs of users are communicating, while Splinter hides user queries on non-sensitive data (e.g., map routing on OpenStreetMap) from the service providers.

 - F. Wang, C. Yun, S. Goldwasser, V. Vaikuntanathan and M. Zaharia.
-Splinter: Practical Private Queries on Public Data, to appear at NSDI 2017.
+Splinter: Practical Private Queries on Public Data, NSDI 2017.

 - S. Palkar, J. Thomas, A. Shanbhag, D. Narayanan, H. Pirk, M. Schwarzkopf, S. Amarasinghe and M. Zaharia.
 Weld: A Common Runtime for High Performance Data Analytics, CIDR 2017.